Enryu-bit/cryptonite_taskphase_Shantanu/Pondering_Paths.md

 Here is your flag:
 pwn.college{s-ZO8EEgriXLhr_-UrQ96s9ggwc.dlDN1QDLzYTN0czW}
 ```
-## explicit relative paths, from / .
+## Explicit Relative Paths, from / .
 In this I learned that `.` is used to refer to the same directory.<br>
 Then used `cd` to go to root directory by `cd /` and used `./challenge/run`.<br>
 ```bash